2021 production growth target of 40-42,500 boe/d

 It all starts with production in the field.

-Our gas supply for the Goldboro LNG Project will come from more environmentally friendly conventional Foothills reservoirs of the Western Canada Sedimentary Basin (WCSB) thanks to the knowledge and insight of our experienced technical team.
+Our natural gas comes from more environmentally friendly conventional Foothills reservoirs of the Western Canada Sedimentary Basin (WCSB) thanks to the knowledge and insight of our experienced technical team.

 The Foothills of the WCSB are truly the final frontier of conventional hydrocarbon development where large new pool discoveries are still being made.